alloant/sake/README.md

-# Synology Document Database Management with User-Specific Access Control
+# SAKE

-This Flask project integrates Synology Drive, SQLAlchemy, and user authentication to create a robust and secure document management system.
+This Flask project integrates Synology Drive, SQLAlchemy, HTMX and user authentication to create a robust and secure document management system.

 ## Key Features: